BBC-Data-Unit/Synthetic_opioids/README.md

 In the week of publication, the UK government made 15 synthetic opioids Class A drugs.

-Our story on the BBC website featured interviews with a former drug user and a current drug user who had overdosed on nitazenes.
+Our story on the BBC website featured interviews with two people recovering from heroin addictions who had overdosed after unwittingly taking nitazenes.

 ![nitazene getty](https://github.com/BBC-Data-Unit/Synthetic_opioids/assets/61186777/01ad7642-2fc2-4b2b-97dc-dab38f1e09ce)

 ## Background

-The National Crime Agency (NCA) believes nitazenes are produced in illicit labs in China and are entering the UK through the Royal Mail and other parcel operators.
+The National Crime Agency (NCA) believed nitazenes were being produced in illicit labs in China and were entering the UK through the Royal Mail and other parcel operators.

-In most cases, they are then cut and mixed with heroin by organised gangs, strengthening the drugs being sold on the street.
+It said in most cases, they were then cut and mixed with heroin by organised gangs, strengthening the drugs being sold on the street.

-They have also been found in samples of illegal diazepam tablets, most likely bought online.
+They had also been found in samples of illegal diazepam tablets, most likely bought online.

-Diazepam - also known by one of its brand names, Valium - is a class-C drug in the UK,  commonly used to treat anxiety, muscle spasms and seizures.
-It is illegal to possess without a prescription.
+Diazepam - also known by one of its brand names, Valium - was a class-C drug in the UK,  commonly used to treat anxiety, muscle spasms and seizures.
+It was illegal to possess without a prescription.

 The Department of Health and Social Care (DHSC) told the BBC it was concerned about nitazenes in "fake medicines".

-Alongside law enforcement agencies, DHSC has joined a cross-government taskforce to lead the response.
+Alongside law enforcement agencies, DHSC had joined a cross-government taskforce to lead the response.

-Critics, however, say the authorities have not acted fast enough to track non-fatal overdoses involving nitazenes.
+Critics, however, said the authorities had not acted fast enough to track non-fatal overdoses involving nitazenes.

 ## What we shared